Minipada/Synapticon-Coding-Style-Guide/cppguide.rst

 instead is meant to be textually included at a specific point in the code.
 Examples are files that need to be included multiple times or platform-specific extensions that essentially are part of other headers.
-Such files should use the file extension .inc.
+Such files should use the file extension ``.inc``.

-If a template or inline function is declared in a .h file, define it in that same file.
-The definitions of these constructs must be included into every .cpp file that uses them, or the program may fail to link in some build configurations.
+If a template or inline function is declared in a ``.h`` file, define it in that same file.
+The definitions of these constructs must be included into every ``.cpp`` file that uses them, or the program may fail to link in some build configurations.
 Do not move these definitions to separate-inl.h files.

-As an exception, a function template that is explicitly instantiated for all relevant sets of template arguments, or that is a private member of a class, may be defined in the only .cpp file that instantiates the template.
+As an exception, a function template that is explicitly instantiated for all relevant sets of template arguments, or that is a private member of a class, may be defined in the only ``.cpp`` file that instantiates the template.

-No code in inc files
+No code in inc files!

 The #define Guard
 -----------------